vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

-largely to the prejudice created by the prohibition order of Lord Willingdon, the extemment orders from Delhi and Lahore, the untimely publication in England of the Rowlatt Report and by the peculiarly perverted man- ner in which Sir Edward Carson made capital out of his two convictions for sedition.
+largely to the prejudice created by the prohibition order of Lord Willingdon, the extemment orders from Delhi and Lahore, the untimely publication in England of the Rowlatt Report and by the peculiarly perverted man###ner in which Sir Edward Carson made capital out of his two convictions for sedition.
 Whatever the reasons, the result was certainly disastrous not only to Mr. Tilak individually, but to his cause as well.

-In the meanwhile, Mr. Tilak had already commenced his self-imposed task of reorganizing the British Con- gress Committee and the affairs of the India.
+In the meanwhile, Mr. Tilak had already commenced his self-imposed task of reorganizing the British Con###gress Committee and the affairs of the India.
 Both the Committee and the newspaper owe their existence to the need felt, ever since the birth of the Congress, of educating the English public, whose ignorance about